Frequently Asked Questions

 10. Are you a licensed school?

-Not presently, but I have worked for a regular driving school and currently work for a TEA licensed special education and rehabilitation driving program.
-My OT driving rehab services and private safe driver coaching (or parent-taught lesson assistance) can count towards GDL requirements.
+No, but I have worked for a regular driving school and currently work for a TEA licensed special education and driver rehabilitation program.
+My services can count towards GDL requirements, but no certificate of hours is provided.
 I will discuss which route of driver training is most appropriate for students with medical conditions after an OT driver assessment and/or creation of an Individualized Driving Plan (IDP).

 11. What is the cost of services?